rivory/golang_pool/README.md

 | none             | none             |

-Write a function that counts and returns the number of characters found in the string passed as parameter.
+Write a function that counts and returns the number of bytes in the string passed as parameter.
 It must be prototyped as follows:

+`func myLen(v string)`